Esponage/vittle/README.md

 This is Vittle, my final project at The Iron Yard.
-It is an application meant for mobile built with React and Backbone.
+It is a mobile application built with React and Backbone.
 The purpose of the app is to randomly suggest a restaurant based on the users location or to find deals at restaurants near them.
 <br>
 <br>
 <br>